gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Usage

 ### Prerequisites
 From your tablet you can extract a FieldMove project in various format.
-I recommend you export both in KML and as CSV formats and copy those from your tablet to a dekstop computer.
+I recommend you export both in KMZ and as CSV formats and copy those from your tablet to a dekstop computer.
 Store the **KMZ file** and the **CSV project folder** (typically projectX.fm) in a convenient location in your local machine.
+The KMZ file is used to import line and polygons drawings from the FieldMove project.

 ### FieldMove Project Importer plugin
 After installation the plugin is avaliable from the plugin menu, or directly in the toolbar if the *Plugins Toolbar* is activated.
 Simply press the plugin button and provide the path to the CSV project folder and the KMZ file, then click **import**.